fjhuyan/Cardology/README.md

 stack of flashcards while green is at the bottom.
 Similarly, the user can mark sets of cards with the same color system.

-This is a simple app that I am building to learn native Android Development.
+This is a simple app that I am building to learn native Android Development **in Kotlin**.
 So far, I have used things such as Android Room architecture for persistant SQLite storage for cards and sets, adapters and RecyclerViews for lists, dialog fragments, and basic XML layout structure.

 ### 0.1 - 04-02-2020